quicwg/base-drafts/draft-ietf-quic-transport.md

 All data sent in STREAM frames counts toward this limit.
 The sum of the largest received offsets on all streams - including streams in terminal states - MUST NOT exceed the value advertised by a receiver.
-An endpoint MUST terminate a connection with a QUIC_FLOW_CONTROL_RECEIVED_TOO_MUCH_DATA error if it receives more data than the maximum data value that it has sent, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).
+An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the maximum data value that it has sent, unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).

 ## MAX_STREAM_DATA Frame {#frame-max-stream-data}